 Wendy Williams Candidly Opens Up About Her Complicated Life

 The world knows Wendy Williams for many things: a radio DJ, a daytime TV host, and a notorious roaster of celebrities.
-Whether or not you’re a fan of her outspoken personality, its made her a massive fortune.
-Recently, Williams’ name has been in headlines for a string of unfortunate events.
+Whether or not you're a fan of her outspoken personality, it has made her a massive fortune.
+Recently, Williams' name has been in headlines for a string of unfortunate events.

 First, a Graves' disease diagnosis, then unusual behavior on her show.
 Just after, she admitted herself into a sober home.
 While she was there, her cheating husband's alleged mistress gave birth to a child, rumored to be his.
 How can one woman handle it all?

 In 2001, Williams had just given birth to her son Kevin Jr. when she made a terrible discovery.
 One night she overheard her husband Kevin Hunter speaking in a hushed tone on the phone.
 She described it as "a late-night telephone call and some clandestine whispering."

 After hearing the topic of their conversation, Williams realized that he was having an affair, and was on the phone with his mistress.
 She was crushed.
 Was it enough to break off her marriage while their son was on the way?

 "If you told me when I was 25 years old … that I would stay around for a cheater, I would have been like, 'You's a lie!'"
 Williams told VladTV.
 But Williams found herself at 35-years-old, married with a newborn, and wondering what to do.

 She was on maternity leave at the time with her parents in town from Florida.
 They were staying at Williams' and Hunter's house to help with the baby when it all went down.
 Williams contemplated whether she could stay in a marriage with a cheater.